Zugamifk/araci/README.md

 ### Regions / Biomes
 #### Cursed Valley
 A Deep winding valley covered in fog, with many hidden caves and paths.
 Lots of hidden enemies here.
 Many illusions.
 All magic is weaker here.
+A parade of ghosts wanders the area.
+As enemies die, their ghosts join the parade.
+The parade ignores Araci but if he enters it, he will quickly die.

 #### Fae Marsh
 A large swamp.
 Area is frequently dark.
 Lots of enemies hide in the water to ambush.
 Winding paths cause player to get lost.
 All magic is stronger here.